 Hormones and your skin

-The other part of the hormonal puzzle, is the relationship these hormones have with our skin and how they can trigger premature ageing.
+The other part of the hormonal puzzle is the relationship these hormones have with our skin and how they can trigger premature ageing.

-Hormone imbalance is not a subject often discussed in skincare, yet some of the most interesting research of late, is coming from the study of skin ageing and the effect hormones and chronic unrelenting stress have upon the skin.
+Hormone imbalance is not a subject often discussed in skincare, yet some of the most interesting research of late is coming from the study of skin ageing and the effect hormones and chronic unrelenting stress have upon the skin.

-One of the most important factors in ageing is the endocrine system, this is our body’s system that regulates and produces hormones, which declines rapidly as we age.
+One of the most important factors in ageing is the endocrine system; this is our body’s system that regulates and produces hormones, which declines rapidly as we age.

-What we do know, is that when hormone imbalance occurs, tell tale signs become apparent creating skin conditions such as acne, psoriasis, eczema, rosacea, infertility, diabetes and so on.
+What we do know, is that when hormone imbalance occurs, tell-tale signs become apparent creating skin conditions such as acne, psoriasis, eczema, rosacea, infertility, diabetes, and so on.

-They can easily become imbalanced and when they do, they can have a devastating affect on the body causing a whole host of problems, which is discussed in detail in this article.
+Hormones control certain chemicals and help to assist reactions in transporting substances through membranes, so it is vital they are kept well balanced, they can easily become out of balance and when they do, they can have a devastating effect on the body causing a whole host of problems, which is discussed in detail in this article.

-What we do know, is that clearly balance is key, it’s vital that we keep our hormones in check this we know we can do by reducing stress, having a well balanced diet and getting regular exercise and sleep.
+What we do know, is that clearly balance is key, it’s vital that we keep our hormones in check this we know we can do by reducing stress, having a well-balanced diet and getting regular exercise and sleep.